LuridSorcerer/squarelys-adventure/README.md

 ## How To Run

-The game can be played in any modern web browser, but must be hosted by a web server.
-It is not sufficient to open the index.html file using the file:// protocol.

-The game can be played directly on Github using [Github Pages](https://luridsorcerer.github.io/squarelys-adventure/).
+The game can be played directly in a browser using [Github Pages](https://luridsorcerer.github.io/squarelys-adventure/).

-For local testing, I use the simple HTTP server provided by Python.
+For locally hosting the game, opening index.html in your browser using the file:// protocol will not work.
+For local testing, I use the HTTP server module provided by Python.

 ~~~
 cd squarelys-adventure
 python3 -m http.server 8080
 ~~~

+Any basic HTTP server that can serve static pages should be sufficient.

 ## How To Play

 Move using WASD or the arrow keys.
+Mouse and touch control are also supported.

 Blocks interact with Squarely based on their color:
 - Black blocks are walls that cannot be moved or passed through.